-Enterprise-grade DDoS mitigation provided by Black Lotus
+Enterprise-grade DDoS protection provided by Black Lotus

 Today we announced our new partnership with Los Angeles-based Black Lotus to provide enterprise-grade network security and DDoS mitigation services to VentraIP.

-Following Black Lotus’ announcement of its patent-pending Human Behavior Analysis (HBA) technology last month, the company also won two awards recognizing its unique ability to discern between malicious botnet traffic and genuine human visitors to a website.
+Following Black Lotus’ announcement of its patent-pending Human Behavior Analysis (HBA) technology last month, the company also won two awards understanding its unique ability to discern between malicious botnet traffic and genuine human visitors to a website.